EdgarSalazar/salazar-measurements/README.md

     var measure = new Measure(kilos, Measurements.Kilo);

-    var milliGrams = measure.Milli; // Will be 1000000.
+    var milliGrams = measure.Milli; // Will be 10000000.

-The `Measure` class should work conversions between the same unit, like distance (meter), weight (grams), etc.
+Actually, the lib will only convert between values in the same unit, like distance to distance (meter is default), weight to weight (grams is default), etc.